 Can Vibrators Cause Yeast Infections?

 That means avoiding any lubricants that contain glycerin or parabens—two common ingredients in many lubes.
-Glycerin can cause vaginal irritation because it draws moisture from the vagina, leaving it dry and irritated; parabens can cause bacterial vaginosis if they're left behind in the vagina after sex.
+Glycerin can cause vaginal irritation because it draws moisture from the vagina, leaving it dry and irritated; parabens can cause bacterial vaginosis if left behind in the vagina after sex.

 (If you're worried about getting pregnant or contracting STIs, check out these tips for choosing condoms that work best for you.)

 The Rose Toy is a vibrator that claims to be "the world's first sex toy made from 100% medical grade silicone."
 It has been reviewed by many people, including the author of this article, who found it to be a good product.